-During 2014, net cash generated by operating activities was \$4.0 million which was generated primarily by income from continuing operations of \$10.0 million, less the non-cash increase in deferred income taxes of \$8.8 million, plus the add back of other non-cash items of \$2.8 million.
+During 2014, net cash generated by operating activities was \$4.0 million which was generated primarily by income from operations of \$10.0 million, less the non-cash increase in deferred income taxes of \$8.8 million, plus the add back of other non-cash items of \$2.8 million.
 We used \$0.6 million on capital expenditures and \$0.5 million on paying the contingent earn-out liability arising from our acquisitions.
 Exercises of stock options generated \$1.5 million and we spent \$4.7 million to purchase stock under our stock repurchase program.
-See Item 2, Unregistered Sales of Equity Securities and Use of Proceeds in Part II, Other Information, for additional information.